-Europe once again at epicentre of pandemic, warns WHO – follow updates live
+New Pfizer pill reduces Covid deaths by nearly 90% - follow updates live

-Covid news – live: UK approves first antiviral pill as Europe once again at epicentre of pandemic, warns WHO
+Covid news - live: New Pfizer pill reduces deaths by nearly 90% as Europe once again epicentre of pandemic

 Follow the latest updates and statistics